Coder4916/ceb_art/README.md

 - Issue: Migrating to Gitpod Enterprise.

 Solution - env.py file was initially reinstated incorrectly and a new allowed host in project settings.py also had to be updated properly.
+Sizes for all products had to be reset to true in admin, for sizes to display in products details.

 - Issue: Migrating products and categories from the Product and Category .models, error in console.